lucasjellema/speakerpool-app/architecture.md

    - All data-fetching operations require a valid token
    - Unauthenticated users are automatically redirected to the login page

+6. **Save changes**
+    - Users can save changes to their speaker profile ; the profile is matched on lower case, unspaced first and last name.
+    - the delta file is saved in the deltas folder with the unique id of the speaker.

 ## Application Architecture Diagram

 The following diagram illustrates the structure and component relationships of the Sprekerpool application: